icplana/JSDOM-HTML-Assembler/README.md

 ## Exercises

-You will have open the exercises html file in /src folder and then finish coding the needed functions.
+You will have to open the HTML exercises file in "/src" folder and then finish the code of the needed functions.
 Open the file in a browser to see the exercise instructions.

 _Keep in mind that the files to which you must implement your solution are those found inside the [src](./src) folder_

-When you have finished the function, open the html in the browser and in the browser console (developer tools), execute the corresponding validation function to to check your solution.
+When you have finished the exercise, open the HTML in the browser and in the browser console (Developer Tools), and execute the corresponding validation function to check your solution.

 ## Author <!-- omit in toc -->